Salmon Arm Art Gallery to hold Protest Poster Party to think about remaking world - Salmon Arm Observer

-You can try your hand at remaking the world without having to take to the streets.
+You can try your hand at protest without having to take to the streets.

 The Salmon Arm Arts Centre is holding a Virtual Protest Poster Party on Thursday, April 30 at 11 a.m.